profjsb/deepCR/README.md

 image = fits.getdata("jdba2sooq_flc.fits")[:512,:512]

 # create an instance of deepCR with specified model configuration
-mdl = deepCR(mask="ACS-WFC-F606W-2-32",
+mdl = deepCR(mask="ACS-WFC-2-32",
-	     inpaint="ACS-WFC-F606W-2-32",
+	     inpaint="ACS-WFC-2-32",
              device="CPU")

 # apply to input image
 mask, cleaned_image = mdl.clean(image, threshold = 0.5)
+# best threshold is highest value that generate mask covering full extent of CR
-# visualize those outputs to choose an adequate threshold
+# choose threshold by visualizing outputs.
-# note that deepCR-inpaint would be inaccurate if mask does not fully cover CR
+# note that deepCR-inpaint would overestimate if mask does not fully cover CR.

 # if you only need CR mask you may skip image inpainting for shorter runtime
 mask = mdl.clean(image, threshold = 0.5, inpaint=False)